ropensci/roweb3/content/blog/2023-02-23-r-universe-stars-2-en/index.md

 description: ""
 preface: "[Lee la versión en español de este artículo](/blog/2023/02/23/r-universe-stars-2-es/), [Lire la version française de cet article](/blog/2023/02/23/r-universe-stars-2-fr/)"
 ---
+This is the second post of our interview series [“Meeting the stars of the R-universe”](/tags/r-universe-stars/).
+We aim to introduce the working groups and people behind the development of software and packages many of us use and which are available through the R-universe.
+We want to highlight and explore different teams and projects around the world, the work they do, their processes and users.
+We continue our journey in France with Sébastien Rochette, R Expert at [ThinkR](https://rtask.thinkr.fr), a company focused on teaching and training as well as developing open source R packages.
+Be sure to watch the [video](2023/02/23/r-universe-stars-2-en/#video-of-the-interview) at the end with excerpts from the interview.
 ThinkR is synonymous with experts and leaders in R training with people passionate about open source and contributors to the community.
 This is what you can read on their [website](https://rtask.thinkr.fr) and this is how you can introduce Sébastien Rochette, a passionate person.

 According to his own explanation, the work he has been doing for 5 years in the French company consists of teaching, developing and also advising clients about R. The work is divided in two, half to teach and half to develop R tools:

-> "What we like to do is learn as much as we can about R so that we can help our clients continue to work with R and go further in their business missions."
+> What we like to do is learn as much as we can about R so that we can help our clients continue to work with R and go further in their business missions.

 ThinkR is certified by the French state to be able to deliver official R certifications.
 This requires a rigorous audit to ensure the quality of the teaching and of the support of the learners.
 Sébastien explains that they have [three levels of R training](https://rtask.thinkr.fr/remote-trainings-and-certification/): "The first level is for beginners where they explain what R is and how to build reproducible and documented data analyses with R, so you can quickly get all essential tools to work with your own data.
 The second level is how to develop R packages because we are convinced that the best way to share and cooperate on a sustainable work is through packages.
 And the third level is to learn how to build production-ready Shiny applications, for which, you will need to know how to build packages."
 All courses are given remotely, in small groups, on a pre-installed web platform they developed, called [Bakacode](https://thinkr.fr/what-is-bakacode.pdf), which ensures course material, R and all necessary packages are already installed and available when attendees connect.

 In a summarized explanation of his work, Sébastien explains in a simple way the purpose of the organization:

-> "To help more people to get the skills to work with R, to spread and share that learning, and help expand a welcoming and friendly R community".
+> To help more people to get the skills to work with R, to spread and share that learning, and help expand a welcoming and friendly R community.

-ThinkR is looking for their customers to be independent at the end of each service, whether it be training or tailored development.
+ThinkR wants their clients to be independent at the end of each service, whether it be training or tailored development.
 This way, clients can continue the development by themselves.
 "If customers want to come back, we welcome them with open doors" Sébastien explains and adds, "but if they consider them autonomous enough to continue by themselves, we are happy too as we mainly seek a bigger and friendlier R community."
-The clients' autonomy to work is an important value within the company.
+Clients' ability to work autonomously is an important value within the company.

 ## The value of teaching